exalomedia/grfx/README.md

 **grfx** can be used with any woocommerce compatible wordpress theme.
 Get one of those beautiful themes on http://www.themeforest.net and really wow your customers with your beautiful site and stock images for sale!

 Are you an illustrator or graphic artist?
-Have you ever heard of microstock?
-See more here: http://en.wikipedia.org/wiki/Microstock_photography
+Have you ever heard of stock imaging?
+See more here: http://en.wikipedia.org/wiki/Stock_image

 # Installation Prerequisites
 Since **grfx** is a wordpress plugin, dependent on woocommerce, do this first: